percona/pmm-doc/docs/how-to/configure.md

 1. Identify the appropriate API endpoint:

-     - For PostgreSQL: `ChangePostgresExporter`
+     - for PostgreSQL: `ChangePostgresExporter`
-     - For MySQL: `ChangeMySQLdExporter`
+     - for MySQL: `ChangeMySQLdExporter`
-     - For MongoDB: `ChangeMongoDBExporter`
+     - for MongoDB: `ChangeMongoDBExporter`

 2. Locate the `agent_id` of the exporter you want to modify.
 You can find this in the [Inventory dashboard](../details/dashboards/dashboard-inventory.md) under the **Monitoring** column for the target service.